A year ago my dear friend Fatima told me she had a surprise for me...

 Soon after that, I was at her house to pick her up for Bible study, and that's when "Britney Spears" (above) walked into the room.

-Fatima has two teenage daughters.
+Fatima has two teenage daughters who live in the city of Maputo.
 They named the cat.

 This was the surprise.
 I thanked Fatima, brought Britney home, and promptly changed her name.

-Chiguinha is a Mozambican dish made of a cooked leafy green (like kakana), cooked mandioca (manioc), coconut milk, crushed peanuts, tomatoes, onions, and chicken broth powder (it's the green food item on the right).
+Chiguinha is a Mozambican dish made of a cooked leafy green (like kakana a bitter green leaf), cooked cassava, coconut milk, crushed peanuts, tomatoes, and onions (it's the green item on the right).

-Chiguinha the cat (she seems to be comfortable in any position).
+Chiguinha the cat seems to be comfortable in any position.

 Her name is funny to most Mozambicans and maybe the only way I can compare it to a pet name in the U.S. might be like this:

-Here is Chiguinha the food (with a side of rabbit leg) lovingly served to me by Papa Toma's wife when I was with the church group here in Cala, Inhambane.
+Here is chiguinha the food (with a side of rabbit leg) lovingly served to me by Mama Ermelinda in Cala, Inhambane.